Science in the Age of Enlightenment: Women in science

 Despite these limitations, there was support for women in the sciences among some men, and many made valuable contributions to science during the 18th century.
 Two notable women who managed to participate in formal institutions were Laura Bassi and the Russian Princess Yekaterina Dashkova.
 Bassi was an Italian physicist who received a PhD from the University of Bologna and began teaching there in 1732.
 Dashkova became the director of the Russian Imperial Academy of Sciences of St. Petersburg in 1783.
 Her personal relationship with Empress Catherine the Great (r.
 1762–1796) allowed her to obtain the position, which marked in history the first appointment of a woman to the directorship of a scientific academy.
 Eva Ekeblad became the first woman inducted into the Royal Swedish Academy of Science (1748).

 More commonly, women participated in the sciences through an association with a male relative or spouse.
 Caroline Herschel began her astronomical career, although somewhat reluctantly at first, by assisting her brother William Herschel.
-Caroline Herschel is most remembered for her discovery of eight comets and her Index to Flamsteed’s Observations of the Fixed Stars (1798).
+Caroline Herschel is most remembered for her discovery of eight comets and her Index to Flamsteed's Observations of the Fixed Stars (1798).
 On August 1, 1786, Herschel discovered her first comet, much to the excitement of scientifically minded women.
-Fanny Burney commented on the discovery, stating that “the comet was very small, and had nothing grand or striking in its appearance; but it is the first lady’s comet, and I was very desirous to see it.”
+Fanny Burney commented on the discovery, stating that "the comet was very small, and had nothing grand or striking in its appearance; but it is the first lady's comet, and I was very desirous to see it."
 Marie-Anne Pierette Paulze worked collaboratively with her husband, Antoine Lavoisier.
-Aside from assisting in Lavoisier’s laboratory research, she was responsible for translating a number of English texts into French for her husband’s work on the new chemistry.
-Paulze also illustrated many of her husband’s publications, such as his Treatise on Chemistry (1789).
+Aside from assisting in Lavoisier's laboratory research, she was responsible for translating a number of English texts into French for her husband's work on the new chemistry.
+Paulze also illustrated many of her husband's publications, such as his Treatise on Chemistry (1789).

 Many other women became illustrators or translators of scientific texts.
 In France, Madeleine Françoise Basseporte was employed by the Royal Botanical Garden as an illustrator.
 Englishwoman Mary Delany developed a unique method of illustration.
 Her technique involved using hundreds of pieces of coloured-paper to recreate lifelike renditions of living plants.
 German born Maria Sibylla Merian along with her daughters including Dorothea Maria Graff were involved in the careful scientific study of insects and the natural world.
-Using mostly watercolor, gauche on vellum, She became one of the leading entomologist of the 18th century.
-They were also one of the first female entomologists who took a scientific trip to Suriname to study plant life for a total of a five year span.
+Using mostly watercolor, gauche on vellum, She became one of the leading entomologists of the 18th century.
+Maria Sibylla and her daughter Dorothea traveled to Suriname to study the different life stages of insects there and the plants on which they lived.
+On their return, Merian published in 1705 the lavishly illustrated Metamorphosis Surinamensis.

 Noblewomen sometimes cultivated their own botanical gardens, including Mary Somerset and Margaret Harley.
 Scientific translation sometimes required more than a grasp on multiple languages.
-Besides translating Newton’s Principia into French, Émilie du Châtelet expanded Newton’s work to include recent progress made in mathematical physics after his death.
+Besides translating Newton's Principia into French, Émilie du Châtelet expanded Newton's work to include recent progress made in mathematical physics after his death.